From Zonal to Nodal Capacity Expansion Planning: Spatial Aggregation Impacts on a Realistic Test-Case: Abstract

 \section{Abstract}

 Solving power system capacity expansion planning (CEP) problems at realistic spatial resolutions is computationally challenging.
 Thus, a common practice is to solve CEP over zonal models with low spatial resolution rather than over full-scale nodal power networks.
 Due to improvements in solving large-scale stochastic mixed integer programs, these computational limitations are becoming less relevant, and the assumption that zonal models are realistic and useful approximations of nodal CEP is worth revisiting.
-This work is the first to conduct a systematic computational study on the assumption that spatial aggregation can reasonably be used for ISO- and interconnect-scale CEP.
-By considering a realistic, large-scale test network based on the state of California with over 8,000 buses and 10,000 transmission lines, we demonstrate that well-designed small spatial aggregations can yield good approximations but that coarser zonal models result in large distortions of investment decisions.
+This work is the first to conduct a systematic computational study on the assumption that spatial aggregation can reasonably be used for ISO-scale CEP.
+By considering a realistic, large-scale test network based on the state of California with over 8,000 buses, we find that well-designed small spatial aggregations can yield good approximations but that coarser zonal models may result in large distortions of investment decisions, e.g., capacity under-investment of up to 41\% for the lowest resolution model considered.

-\thanksto{\IEEEauthorrefmark{1}Elizabeth Glista and Jean-Paul Watson are with Lawrence Livermore National Laboratory (LLNL).
+\thanksto{ \IEEEauthorrefmark{1}Elizabeth Glista and Jean-Paul Watson are with Lawrence Livermore National Laboratory (LLNL).
 Emails: \{glista1; watson61\}@llnl.gov.
 This work was performed under the auspices of the U.S. Department of Energy by Lawrence Livermore National Laboratory under Contract DE-AC52-07NA27344.
-The work was supported by the Department of Energy (DOE) Office of Electricity’s Advanced Grid Modeling program and the LLNL-LDRD Program under Project No. LDRD25-SI-007.
-The authors gratefully acknowledge Gurobi Optimization for providing a free academic license for their software, which was used in this work. \\ \IEEEauthorrefmark{2}Bernard Knueven is with the National Renewable Energy Laboratory (NREL).
-Email: bernard.knueven@nrel.gov.
-This work was authored in part by NREL for the U.S. DOE, operated under Contract No. DE-AC36-08GO28308. }
+The authors gratefully acknowledge Gurobi Optimization for providing a free academic license for their software, which was used in this work. \\ \IEEEauthorrefmark{2}Bernard Knueven is with the National Laboratory of the Rockies.
+Email: bernard.knueven@nlr.gov.
+This work was authored in part by the National Laboratory of the Rockies for the U.S. Department of Energy (DOE), operated under Contract No. DE-AC36-08GO28308. \\ This work was supported by the Department of Energy (DOE) Office of Electricity’s Advanced Grid Modeling program and the LLNL-LDRD Program under Project No. LDRD25-SI-007.
+The views expressed in the article do not necessarily represent the views of the DOE or the U.S. Government.
+The U.S. Government retains and the publisher, by accepting the article for publication, acknowledges that the U.S. Government retains a nonexclusive, paid-up, irrevocable, worldwide license to publish or reproduce the published form of this work, or allow others to do so, for U.S. Government purposes.
+LLNL-CONF-2012972. }